Emperor (Norwegian band)

 Emperor is a Norwegian black metal band formed in 1991 by guitarist and vocalist Ihsahn and guitarist Samoth.
-The group split up in 2001, but reunited from 2005 to 2007 for a few festival dates and brief US tours, and again reunited from 2013 to 2014.
-Emperor reformed for the third time in 2016.
+The group split up in 2001, but reunited from 2005 to 2007 for a few festival dates and brief US tours, and again from 2013 to 2014.
+Emperor reformed a third time in 2016.

-Emperor is considered to be highly influential on the black metal genre by both music journalists and members of the extreme metal community.
+Emperor is considered influential on black metal by music journalists and members of the extreme metal community.

 History

-In their youth, Ihsahn and Samoth met at a blues/rock music seminar.
-The two young men began playing together under various names; first Dark Device, then Xerasia, then Embryonic.
-The group soon evolved into the now well-known band Thou Shalt Suffer.
-Soon, however, Samoth began to write music outside of Thou Shalt Suffer, and together with Ihsahn and a new bass player called Mortiis (later of his own eponymous band Mortiis), Emperor was formed.
-After a short while together, the band released a demo entitled Wrath of the Tyrant.
-It quickly gained popularity in the underground and attracted the attention of the then-start-up label Candlelight.
-Soon afterwards, a record contract was signed, Samoth moved to rhythm guitar, Ihsahn continued the vocal duties and lead guitars, and Faust was recruited as a drummer.
-Emperor released their debut EP, Emperor, under Candlelight Records.
-The band then was signed to the infamous first black metal label, Deathlike Silence Productions, and planned to release their next album soon, though the band never managed to release any material while signed to DSP.
+Ihsahn and Samoth met at a blues/rock music seminar.
+The two began playing together as Dark Device, then Xerasia, then Embryonic.
+The group evolved into the band Thou Shalt Suffer.
+Samoth began to write music outside of Thou Shalt Suffer, and with Ihsahn and bass player Mortiis (later of his eponymous band Mortiis), Emperor was formed.
+After a while, the band released the demo Wrath of the Tyrant.
+It was popular in the underground and they signed with label Candlelight.
+Samoth moved to rhythm guitar, Ihsahn continued on vocals and lead guitar, and Faust was recruited as a drummer.
+Emperor released their debut EP, Emperor, on Candlelight Records.
+The band signed to Deathlike Silence Productions but never released any material on that label.

-In the summer of 1992, a series of events were set in motion by the black metal inner circle.
-Samoth, along with various other black metallers, set out to burn down old churches in Norway.
-Also in 1992, Faust lived in Lillehammer, and in the newly constructed Olympic park a man named Magne Andreassen approached him and suggested that they take a walk in the nearby forest.
-Faust agreed, and, once in the forest, Faust claimed the man began to make strong sexual advances towards him.
-Faust then stabbed the man to death, kicking him in the head afterward to ensure that he was dead.
+In the summer of 1992, the black metal inner circle began a series of events.
+Samoth and other black metallers burned down old Norwegian churches.
+Also in 1992, while Faust was in Lillehammer, Magne Andreassen suggested walking in the Olympic park forest.
+Once there, Faust claimed Andreassen made sexual advances, prompting Faust to stab him to death and kick his head to ensure he was dead.
 He was not convicted until two years later.
-The day after Faust committed the murder, he went with Euronymous of Mayhem and Varg Vikernes of Burzum to burn the Holmenkollen Chapel in Oslo.
+The day after Faust killed Andreassen, he burned the Holmenkollen Chapel in Oslo with Euronymous of Mayhem and Varg Vikernes of Burzum.
 In the summer of 1993, the band began working on their first full-length album.
-Emperor ceased wearing corpse paint; they stated that it was becoming a trend and losing its original significance and symbolism.
-In autumn of that year, the police began to investigate the murder of Euronymous of Mayhem, naming Varg Vikernes as a suspect; this investigation eventually led to the incarceration of Samoth for arson, and of Faust for the murder of Magne Andreassen.
+Emperor ceased wearing corpse paint.
+They stated that it was becoming a trend and losing its meaning and symbolism.
+That autumn, the police began to investigate the murder of Euronymous of Mayhem, naming Varg Vikernes as a suspect.
+This investigation led to Samoth's incarceration for arson, and of Faust for the murder of Magne Andreassen.